Kent on screen

+Stay in, get cosy and let Kent come to you!
 Kent has long been a magnet for film crews, and the county's gorgeous castles, villages, sea and sky have had starring roles in numerous box office hits.
-So in recognition of our lovely county's star quality, we've pulled together a list of our favourite filming locations in the Garden of England that you can visit for a spot of ‘set-jetting’.
+So in recognition of our lovely county's star quality, we've pulled together a list of our favourite filming locations in the Garden of England so no matter where you are in the world, you can see the glory of Kent from the comfort of your home...

-2018 has certainly been Gary Oldman’s year, after scooping the Best Actor Oscar for his powerhouse performance as Winston Churchill in Darkest Hour.
+2018 was Gary Oldman’s year, after scooping the Best Actor Oscar for his powerhouse performance as Winston Churchill in Darkest Hour.
 Perhaps it’s no surprise that key scenes from the film were shot at Churchill’s former home, Chartwell, in rural Kent.
-Why not visit the estate (also featured in The Crown)?

-While the action for Christopher Nolan’s heart-stopping depiction of the infamous evacuation was shot mainly on location in France, you can visit the very place where Operation Dynamo was masterminded in the Secret Wartime Tunnels beneath Dover Castle.
+While the action for Christopher Nolan’s heart-stopping depiction of the infamous evacuation was shot on location in France, Kent is home to the very place where Operation Dynamo was masterminded in the Secret Wartime Tunnels beneath Dover Castle.
+However you'll actually be able to spot Dover Castle in another blockbuster, and a Marvel one at that - Avengers: Age of Ultron was partially filmed here!

 The Princess Bride